 To identify individuals who experienced safety events of interest associated with Pfizer-BioNTech COVID-19 vaccine, the SCRI method of signal detection offers some key advantages.
 The SCRI approach inherently adjusts for within-individual confounders, such as age, sex, and confounding by indication.
-Additionally, the inclusion of a post-vaccination control period will account for increased detection bias from stimulated reporting of safety events of interest due to heightened vigilance on COVID-19 vaccines.
-49 Specifically, safety events of interest may be more likely to be reported or sought care for after vaccination with Pfizer-BioNTech COVID-19 vaccine than before (i.e., during the pre-vaccination control interval) which may result in bias against the Pfizer-BioNTech COVID-19 vaccine.
+While control intervals can be defined both pre- and post- vaccination, the current study will only use a post-vaccination control period because individuals may be more vigilant for the reporting of possible safety events after they receive a vaccine than before vaccination, which may bias the comparison between a post-vaccine risk interval with a pre-vaccine control interval.54 Specifically, safety events of interest may be more likely to be reported or sought care for after vaccination with Pfizer-BioNTech COVID-19 vaccine than before, which may result in bias against the Pfizer-BioNTech COVID-19 vaccine.
 Lastly, SCRI allows for near real-time monitoring of safety risks associated with the Pfizer-BioNTech COVID-19 vaccine.
+Similar considerations apply to the SCCS design with post-vaccination control interval that will be used in the signal evaluation phase.